sqshq/sampler/README.md

 - Adjust components size and location on UI

 ## But there are so many monitoring systems already
-Sampler is not an alternative to full-scale monitoring systems, but rather fast and easy to setup development tool.
+Sampler is by no means an alternative to full-scale monitoring systems, but rather fast and easy to setup development tool.

 If spinning up and configuring [Prometheous with Grafana](https://prometheus.io) is complete overkill for you task, Sampler might be the right solution.
 No servers, no databases, no deploy - you specify shell commands, and it just works.

-## Ok, then it should be installed on every server I monitor?
+## Then it should be installed on every server I monitor?
 No, you can run Sampler on local, but still gather telemetry from multiple remote machines.
 Any visualization might have `init` command, where you can ssh to a remote server.
-See [SSH example](https://github.com/sqshq/sampler#ssh).
+See [SSH example](https://github.com/sqshq/sampler#ssh)

 ## Contents